Tight Margins, Staff Burnout, Lost Patients: How AI Is Already Solving Urology's Biggest Headaches

 AI is already being used to solve these problems.
 It answers inbound calls, clears fax and referral backlogs, scrubs billing claims, chases prior auths, and reduces the admin load that burns out good staff.
 But with hundreds of vendors making bold promises, knowing where to start (and who to trust) is its own problem.

-This session is a practical guide to that decision.
-Dave Carpenter, CEO of Minnesota Urology, will share what his group has actually tried, what worked, and what didn't.
+Jason Guagenti, COO of Central Ohio Urology Group (COUG), will share what his group has actually tried, what worked, and what didn't.
 Pete Shalek will bring a builder’s perspective on what separates AI that delivers from AI that disappoints.

 Moderated by LUGPA CEO Celeste Kirschner.
 You'll leave knowing which problems AI solves first, which promises to ignore, and where to focus next.